Kitsap library system eliminates late fines

 It joins a growing number of libraries eliminating overdue fines, including Salt Lake City, Columbus, Ohio, and Nashville, Tennessee.

-Kitsap Library Director Jill Jean says fines often prevent people from using the library, so they wanted to remove that barrier.
+Kitsap Library Director Jill Jean says fines often prevent people from using the library so they wanted to remove that barrier.

 Most Read Local Stories